-The area under crop continuously decreasing but the productivity of finger millet increased at 1.04 per cent per annum from 1990-91 to 2010-11 which indicates the contribution of other factors than conventional inputs for productivity growth.
+The area under the crop has been continuously decreasing, but the productivity of finger millet increased at 1.04 per cent per annum from 1990-91 to 2010-11 which indicates the contribution of other factors than conventional inputs for productivity growth.
 It was evident that with the assumption of price elasticity of supply 0.528 and price elasticity of demand 0.450 (Rosegrant et al., 2012), the total economic surplus due to GPU 28 variety is 1540.38 crores from 1986 to 2010.
 The consumer’s surplus formed 56.13 per cent while the producer’s surplus formed 43.87 per cent.
 Thus, consumers relatively benefited more than producers.
 The increase in economic surplus was mainly due to increased productivity of grain and fodder yield in ragi.
 The GPU 28 variety not only contributed to productivity of grain but also to productivity of straw.
 These findings are similar to Bantilan and Joshi (1996).
 The net present value due to GPU 28 ragi is Rs.557 crores at 5 per cent discount rate.
 The IRR was 79 per cent indicating economic worthiness of investment on ragi research for developing the variety GPU 28 (Suresh and Chandrakanath 2015).

 The study on economic benefits of the Bhoochetana programme on yield and income of groundnut in Tumakuru district was conducted by Hamsa et al., (2018).
 It is evident from results that, with the assumption of price elasticity of supply of 0.35 and price elasticity of demand of 1.02 ((Pratap et al., 2012)., the total economic surplus due to adoption of the Bhoochetana programme was Rs.
-2643 million from 2009-10 to 2015-16.
+2,643 million from 2009–10 to 2015–16.
 With in total economic surplus, the consumers’ surplus formed 27.43%, while producer’s surplus formed 72.56%.

 The economic surplus (Total social gain) due to VCF-0517 sugarcane variety was estimated at Rs.
 5477.02 crores for the period from 2006 to 2020 of which the producer surplus formed relatively higher proportion (57.24%) than consumer’s surplus (42.76%).
 The economic surplus (Social gain) due to KRH-4 paddy variety was Rs.
 65.45 crores for the period from 2003 to 2020 which was further apportioned into producer surplus of 9.30 per cent and the consumer’s surplus of 90.70 per cent.
 Thus, the new production technology in paddy benefitted much to the consumers than producer (Sagar, 2022)